Ancestor of 1st Black California elections chief never voted

 Weber will come to the secretary of state’s job after Padilla became recognized nationally for voting reforms and presided at a time of record voter enrollment and participation.
 Under his watch, the state hit 22 million registered voters.

+Also looming is a proposed recall election that could drive Newsom from office.
+Recall organizers say they have collected more than half the nearly 1.5 million petition signatures needed to place the recall on the ballot, and they have until mid-March to hit the required threshold.

+The secretary of state — soon to be Newsom’s appointee, Weber — oversees the process for the recall to qualify for the ballot.

-Weber said she was eager to continue that legacy, especially “in these very difficult times when people are challenging the right to vote, challenging our system itself and trying to destroy democracy.”
+Weber said she was eager to continue expanding voter rolls and rights, especially “in these very difficult times when people are challenging the right to vote, challenging our system itself and trying to destroy democracy.”

 “My family knows what it is like when people deny you that right,” she said.